JackDanna/FogentRoleplayTemplate/README.md

 ### Step 1: Understand what Tier Of Play you're playing

-A Tier Of Play narratively describe the stakes of the campaign.
+A Tier Of Play narratively describes the stakes of the campaign as well as how powerful/competent player characters are.
+This balances the players against each other and the challenges the Narrator has envisioned.
 The Narrator should let the Player's know the Tier Of Play for the campaign.
 Players should factor this into their Player Character as it would be silly to have a character's backstory paint them as a world conquering threat only to have them start as a novice adventure.
 Player's should also realize that their character will grow throughout the course of their campaign.

 ### Step 2: Start with an archetype